AlexHowansky/ork-hero-templates/README.md

 }
 ```

-If you import more than one font, all the `@import` statements must be at the top:
+Note that if you import more than one font, all the `@import` statements must be at the top:

 ```css
 @import url('https://fonts.googleapis.com/css2?family=Rubik+Glitch&display=swap');